LoginRadius/engineering-portal/content/Role-Based-User-Authentication-with-LoginRadius-and-ReactJs/index.md

 yarn add loginradius-react
 ```

-To use the react-router components we would have to install the `react-router-dom` using our command line.
+To use the react-router components, you need to install `react-router-dom` using CLI.
 Run the following code to achieve this:

-for node:
+For node:

 ```powershell
 npm install react-router-dom